 Non-college Sources of Credit

 Capitol Technology University can award credit for educational and life experiences that have occurred outside a college environment.
-Generally, we will transfer a maximum of 70 semester-credit hours from any combination of the following:
+We may transfer a maximum of 70 semester-credit hours from any combination of the following:

 Capitol Technology University will award credit for military courses based on the American Council on Education's Guide to the Evaluation for Educational Experiences in the Armed Forces.
 Applicants must present a joint service transcript to Capitol's Office of Admissions.
 For more information please visit: https://jst.doded.mil